 2. What other medicines are used?

-• Trump’s doctors also said he’s been given the low-cost, anti-inflammatory drug dexamethasone.
-In June, a University of Oxford study showed the commonly used steroid improved survival in patients with Covid-19 who needed breathing assistance.
-It became the first treatment to show life-saving promise months into the pandemic.
-Made by drugmakers including Mylan NV and Merck & Co., dexamethasone is useful against one of Covid-19’s most destructive effects: excessive inflammation, sometimes called a cytokine storm, which can be worse than the viral infection itself.
+• In June, a University of Oxford study showed the cheap anti-inflammatory steroid dexamethasone improved survival in patients with Covid-19 who needed breathing assistance, making it the first treatment to show life-saving promise.
+A generic made by companies including Mylan NV and Merck & Co., dexamethasone fights excessive inflammation, sometimes called a cytokine storm, which can be worse than the viral infection itself.

 • Because Covid-19 can cause blood clots that destroy people’s organs, some doctors are finding it helpful to treat patients with blood thinners.

-• U.S. regulators in late August controversially granted emergency authorization for a treatment using blood plasma donated by people who’ve recovered from Covid-19.
+• U.S. regulators in late August controversially granted emergency authorization for infusions of convalescent plasma, an antibody-rich component of blood donated by people who’ve recovered from Covid-19.
 The authorization is limited to use in hospitalized patients.

-The treatment involves collecting plasma, the liquid part of blood, from people who’ve recovered from Covid-19 and developed antibodies to the virus, and transfusing it into those who are still sick.
-Studies examining the benefits and risks of the therapy haven’t been completed.
-A panel of experts convened by the U.S. National Institutes of Health broke with the FDA in September, saying there wasn’t enough evidence to recommend for or against the treatment.
-Skeptics of the FDA’s decision pointed to the agency’s earlier reversal on two malaria drugs.
+Studies examining the benefits and risks of the therapy haven’t been completed, and experts convened by the U.S. National Institutes of Health broke with the FDA in September, saying there wasn’t enough evidence to recommend for or against the treatment.
+Critics of the FDA authorization pointed to the agency’s earlier reversal on two malaria drugs.

-The FDA in March authorized chloroquine and hydroxychloroquine for use against Covid-19 after Trump repeatedly touted the drugs.
-The FDA’s decision was criticized by scientists as premature, and in mid-June, the agency revoked the authorization after determining the drugs were unlikely to work against the coronavirus and could have dangerous side effects.
-Panic-buying of hydroxychloroquine created shortages of the drug for patients with malaria and the autoimmune disease lupus, for whom it is a proven therapy.
+The FDA in March authorized chloroquine and hydroxychloroquine for use against Covid-19 after Trump repeatedly touted them; he said he’s taken hydroxychloroquine.
+The FDA’s decision was criticized by other scientists as premature, and in mid-June, the agency reversed itself after determining the drugs were unlikely to work against the coronavirus and could have dangerous side effects.
+Panic-buying of hydroxychloroquine created shortages of the drug for patients with malaria and the autoimmune disease lupus, for whom it’s a proven therapy.